solidrock-technology/docs/docs/guide/front-of-house/arrivals.md

 -   The delegate name
 -   The unique ticket ID
--   The ticket name (e.g. Team Member, Early Bird, V.I.P, Exhibitor etc)
+-   The ticket name (e.g. Team Member, Early Bird, V.I.P, Exhibitor etc.)
 -   The group they're with
 -   any teams they have applied to be on, and the approval status
 -   The date and time the ticket was booked and who by (the Lead Booker)